jamesphilipps/serverless-offline-plugins/packages/streams/README.md

 # Supported Features
 ## SQS
-* Binds to SQS compatible MQ instances.
+* Bind to both real AWS SQS queues and SQS compatible MQ instances at the same time.
 It is recommended to include an [ElasticMQ](https://github.com/softwaremill/elasticmq) instance as part of your test stack (see the [example](packages/serverless-offline-streams-example) for a sample docker-compose file.
 * Auto-create SQS queues from Resource definitions
 * Create SQS queues via plugin configuration
 * Auto-scan lambda function definitions and bind queues to appropriate handlers